Terms of Business

 Promotions Direct Ltd trading as Sheridan Insurances Central Bank number 2700, is regulated by the Central Bank of Ireland as an insurance intermediary registered under the European Union (Insurance Distribution) Regulations 2018; as an Investment Intermediary authorised under the Investment Intermediaries Act, 1995.
 Copies of our regulatory authorisations are available on request.
 The Central Bank of Ireland holds registers of regulated firms.
 You may contact the Central Bank of Ireland on 0818 681 681 or alternatively visit their website at www.centralbank.ie to verify our credentials.

 Codes of Conduct

 Promotions Direct Ltd trading as Sheridan Insurances is a member of Brokers Ireland.
-Our principal business is to provide advice and arrange transactions on behalf of clients in relation to life & pensions and general insurance products.
-A full list of insurers, product producers with which we deal is available on request.
+Our principal business is to provide advice, service, support and arrange transactions on behalf of clients in relation to life & pensions and general insurance products.
+A full list of insurers, product producers with which we deal with is available on request.

 Insurance Intermediary Services

 We act as a Broker which means that:

 - a) the principal regulated activities of the firm are provided on the basis of a fair and personal analysis of the market; and